We left Bocas del Toro, Panama on the 20th and headed directly to the canal zone.

 We wanted to get the paperwork shuffle going 1st thing Monday so we would be properly in the queue.
 We arrived at the Panama Canal Yacht Club at about 2:00 pm and quickly made contact with a person to assist us with the dance.
 Great progress, but we didn't make it onto the list on Monday.
 We did get the fees paid and joined the queue on Tuesday, with a tentative sailing date of Sunday.
 Yeah!
 No long wait.

 The next issue on the list was a very stubborn helm that we'd noted on the sail down.
 Turns out that the nylon rudder bearing on the port side was seized.
-With the nearest place to haul in Cartagena, we had to figure out how to fix the problem while the boat remained in the water.
+Wit

 We had to dive on the rudder bearing and hand saw it out (under water).
 And while we had a spare rudder bearing, it was also oversized.
 Fortunately, we were able to machine it down, put it in place (under water) along with the rudder and get going again.
 The only cost?
 Two days of being in the not-so-clean water at Panama Canal Yacht Club.
 So far, no strange diseases noted.